Mainframe-Archive/onyx-server/README.md

 ### Development

-To build local version run `yarn`.
-Afterwards you can start the built server from `./bin/onyx-server`.
+To build local version run `yarn build`.
+Afterwards you can start the built server with `yarn start`.

 Onyx server depends on having a local swarm node running.
 You can start it by running the `start_swarm_node.sh` script.
 This should allow you to run `onyx-server` with